Wines

 • Short-term Storage: For wines that will be consumed soon, a regular refrigerator will suffice for short-term storage.
 For longer-term storage, consider a wine cooler or cellar that maintains a stable temperature and ideal humidity level.

 • Ideal Humidity: Maintain humidity levels between 50% and 80%.
-This prevents the cork from drying out and allows it to maintain an airtight seal, preserving the wine’s integrity.
+This prevents the cork from drying out, allowing it to maintain an airtight seal and preserve the wine's integrity.

 • Bottle Position: Store wine bottles on their sides to keep the cork moist.
 This prevents air from entering the bottle and oxidizing the wine.